| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 of the most credible accounts I've ever read of two people falling

+in love.
 But for a novel like this to succeed, the mountaineering scenes must

 exhilarate, and this is never an easy task.
 Climbing and sex (two